kylejginavan/youtube_it/README.txt

 Favorites

-  You can add, del or list your favorites videos:
+  You can add, delete or list your favorites videos:

   client = YouTubeIt::Client.new("youtube_username", "youtube_passwd", "developer_key")